barisersoy101/DataPillars-Environmentally-Friendly-Courier-Delivery-Project/Updated_README.md

 > The current code is optimized to train with 100 orders and around 20,000 couriers for faster execution during tests.

 ## Installation
+You can try it below, I think it will work, but it takes so long time for the model to work.
+Therefore, I advise you to try it in Jupyter Notebooks with less data.
 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/environmentally-friendly-courier-model.git